Z80 Explorer

 Z80 Explorer is capable of running native Z80 code at the netlist level.
 That means as the instruction opcodes are fed to its pins, the binary 1s and 0s propagate through its internal nets of transistor gates and perform the function identical to what the silicon gates would do on a real chip.

-The engine that runs it is pretty fast: On my original 4GHz i7-4790K CPU, when I wrote it, I could run Z80 code at around 2.3kHz, which is (only!) around 2000 times slower than the speed it would run on real silicon.
-On my new PC, Intel i7-13700K (5.6GHz), it runs at 4.1kHz.
+The engine that runs it is pretty fast: On my original 4GHz i7-4790K CPU, when I initially wrote it, I could run Z80 code at around 2.3kHz, which is (only!) around 2000 times slower than the speed it would run on real silicon.
+My new PC, Intel i7-13700K (5.3 GHz), simulates it at around 4.1kHz.
 That is about 1000 times slower than the real chip.

-At those “speeds”, it is not inconceivable to run some of the standard CPU diagnostic programs – so I did just that: I ran a well-known ZEXALL diagnostic program.
+At those “speeds,” it is not inconceivable to run some of the standard CPU diagnostic programs – so I did just that: I ran a well-known ZEXALL diagnostic program.

-That program takes typically hours, even on a real Z80.
+That program typically takes hours, even on a real Z80.

 Z80 Explorer running ZEXALL diagnostic